 I know it’s a month late, but these are my thoughts on Whole30.
 It was a good experience, and I’m glad I did it, but I don’t plan on doing it again.
 While I am happy with the lasting changes from Whole30, if I need to reset my habits in the future, I can just go 30 days without added sugar or alcohol.
 I would still have the same net benefit that I gained from Whole30.

-If you’re looking for a more holistic approach to healthy living, check out all the resources in the 2017 Homemaking Bundle.
-I bought it last year and this year.
-The books and guides to meal-planning and intentional living alone make the bundle worth it, and it comes with so much more, all for just $29.97.
-Offer ends May 1, 2017, so buy now!
+If you’re looking for a more holistic approach to healthy living, check out all the resources in the 2018 Homemaking Bundle.
+This is my third year buying it for myself.
+The cookbooks and guides to meal-planning and intentional living alone make the bundle worth it, and it comes with so much more, all for just $29.97.
+Offer ends April 16, 2018, so buy now!